davidmytton/home/content/sustainable-computing.md

 Here are the most important academic papers related to sustainable computing, but [I also publish notes](/tags/paper-notes/) about papers I read:

+- **[ICT Sector Electricity Consumption and Greenhouse Gas Emissions – 2020 Outcome](https://doi.org/10.2139/ssrn.4424264)** _SSRN Electronic Journal_
+  (2023).
+This is the most up to date analysis of the total electricity consumption and GHG emissions of the whole ICT sector.
+It shows that ICT is estimated to account for ~4% of global electricity consumption in 2020.
+Data center energy consumption is estimated at 223 TWh and network energy consumption is estimated at 272 TWh.
 - **[The environmental footprint of data centers in the United States.](https://doi.org/10.1088/1748-9326/abfba1)** *Environmental Research Letters.* (2021).
 This paper discusses the wider impact of data centres but